-The cambelt is a most important part of the vehicle.
+The cambelt is the most important part of your vehicle.
 It is a rubber belt with teeth that ensures the proper rotation of the camshaft and crankshaft in perfect synchronization.
-It mainly uses to connect the camshaft with the crankshaft.
-The proper working of the cambelt or timing belt is very important for the efficient working of the engine.
-This article deeply explains the various aspects of the cambelt.
+It is mainly used to connect the camshaft with the crankshaft.
+The proper working of the timing belt is very important for the efficient working of the engine.
+This article deeply explains the bad timing belt symptoms, causes, and how to replace it.

 What is a Cambelt?